grindsa/acme2certifier/docs/entrust.md

 # eab profiling

-This handler can use the [eab profiling feture](eab_profiling.md) to allow individual enrollment configuration per acme-account as well as restriction of CN and SANs to be submitted within the CSR.
-The feature is disabled by default and must be activated in `acme_srv.cfg`
+This handler can use the [EAB profiling feature](eab_profiling.md) to allow individual enrollment configuration per acme-account as well as restriction of CN and SANs to be submitted within the CSR.
+The feature is disabled by default and must be activatedd in `acme_srv.cfg`

 ```cfg
 [EABhandler]